Skip to Content

 For longer trips, it’s nice to carry a proper computer.
 A full keyboard and larger screen make getting work done much more efficient and pleasant.
 For example, I pretty much have to carry some sort of laptop to maintain this blog.
 A smartphone just doesn’t cut it for some tasks.

 Unfortunately, laptops are heavy.
 Even lightweight ultrabooks weigh nearly 4 pounds and take up a significant amount of space in your pack.
 To stay ultralight, I recommend you limit yourself to a tablet or 2 in one style computer.
-These small devices usually have a screen that is less than 12.5” and weigh less than 2 pounds.
+These small devices usually have a screen that is around 13″ and weigh less than 2 pounds.

 GPS